dotenv-org/dotenv-org.github.io/blog/_posts/2023-05-16-dotenv-vault-vs-doppler.md

 Doppler, on the other hand, also supports addon and plugin integration, allowing for easy integration with existing workflows.
 This includes compatibility with various popular tools and platforms, such as GitHub, GitLab, Bitbucket, and other CI/CD pipelines, as well as extensions for popular IDEs like Visual Studio Code and JetBrains.
 While Doppler's broad ecosystem support does ensure that developers can access and manage their secrets within their preferred environment, we believe our open-source approach and commitment to simplicity provide a more versatile and accessible experience for developers at all skill levels.

-## Dotenv Vault vs Doppler: Deployment options comparison
+## Dotenv Vault vs Doppler: Deployment options
 Time for a breather from all the differences and a moment to appreciate a shared aspect between Dotenv Vault and Doppler—when it comes to deployment options, both are SaaS-based and use a combined approach for their workflow through `WebUI` interactions paired with `CLI` ones.
 However, let's not get too excited, as that's where the similarities end.

 {% include helpers/screenshot.html url="/assets/img/blog/vault-vs-doppler/dotenv_vault_vs_doppler_deployment_options_comparison.png" %}
-*Figure 7: Dotenv Vault vs Doppler – Deployment Options Comparison*
+*Figure 7: Dotenv Vault vs Doppler – Deployment options comparison*

 Some points from the integrations comparison above still hold true in this category, particularly those about the open-source library versus a proprietary SDK.
 As an open-source solution, Dotenv Vault enjoys extra flexibility in deployment, despite technically having fewer options than its counterpart.
 Plus, as mentioned earlier, we offer Windows executable installations with 32-bit and 64-bit installers, as well as Homebrew installation for macOS users, next to the npx method, catering to different user preferences and system requirements.

 Another key point is that you can use the Vault CLI pretty much straight out of the box without much extra input.
 In contrast, Doppler requires a package installation procedure that might not be as familiar to those accustomed to `npm`'s seamless workflow.
 As previously highlighted, using Doppler on Windows isn't as straightforward as expected, which hurts its standing in this area.

-## Dotenv Vault vs Doppler: GitHub activity comparison
+## Dotenv Vault vs Doppler: GitHub activity
 Contrary to popular belief, code isn't the sole determinant of a solution's performance.
 The activity of the community using and supporting its development plays an equally vital role.
 Without a stable community behind it, even the most flawless applications will struggle to make an impact in their target space.

 That's why we're taking a closer look at the numbers generated by each alternative's community.
 To keep things relevant, we'll only examine engagement on one platform—GitHub, as its user base better suits both use cases than any other social media.
 We'll explore the Star Rating, number of Forks, Open and Closed Issues, Commit Activity, and Dependents to gain the most comprehensive perspective.

 {% include helpers/screenshot.html url="/assets/img/blog/vault-vs-doppler/dotenv_vault_vs_doppler_github_activity_comparison.png" %}
-*Figure 8: Dotenv Vault vs Doppler – GitHub Activity Comparison*
+*Figure 8: Dotenv Vault vs Doppler – GitHub activity comparison*

 In terms of rating, there isn't a massive difference between Dotenv Vault and Doppler, but we do have a slight edge.
 The same goes for the number of forks, just in Doppler's favor.
 The star rating results may indicate higher customer satisfaction, while forks may suggest a desire to introduce capabilities not typically available with a stock release.
 However, neither offers absolute certainty in their outcomes.

 Both solutions are evenly matched when it comes to issues, but that changes when examining commit activity.
 Vault has a significant lead over Doppler, which could be partly attributed to its shorter time on the market.
 Despite its briefer history, Dotenv Vault managed to accumulate roughly twice as many dependents as Doppler.
 While both numbers are relatively small, the result is inconclusive due to the sample size.

-## Dotenv Vault vs Doppler: Pricing and support comparison
+## Dotenv Vault vs Doppler: Pricing and support
 As we wrap up our in-depth review of these two secrets management tools, let's take a closer look at pricing and support.
 These factors are crucial, as a well-designed pricing strategy can not only help generate sales for an application but also serve as an invitation to new customers looking for similar solutions.

 Exceptional customer service can work wonders for word-of-mouth recommendations between peers and help you avoid a growing number of dissatisfied users.
 So, for our final evaluation, we'll focus on how well-maintained the processes beyond the code and documentation really are.